 Maybe you have helped a client overcome debilitating body image issues and witnessed profound changes in their confidence and sense of self-worth?

-You will need to demonstrate excellence in practice, in one of the following areas:
+You or the person you nominate will need to demonstrate excellence in practice, in one of the following areas:

 Research: For members who are involved in developing or carrying out therapy research, this award celebrates the small study as well as the large clinical trial.

 Innovation: Focuses on the imaginative and creative use of original or adapted ideas or techniques - for example, the development of a new massage product, teaching aid or therapy service.